drdaemos/xc5-docs/en/changing_store_logic/creating_a_payment_method/creating_settings_page_for_payment_method.md

         value: live
 ```

-Once we are done with this, we need to {% link "push renewed version of our YAML file" X-Cart-SDK_7864338.html#X-CartSDK-LoadingYAMLfile %} to the database.
+Once we are done with this, we need to {% link "push renewed version of our YAML file" ref_HvrXVNvJ#loading-yaml-file %} to the database.

 After that we go to the `<X-Cart>/classes/XLite/Module/Tony/PaymentFormDemo/Model/Payment/Processor/DemoPayment.php` file and add following methods there: